PolMuri/Authentication-Api/README.md

+#  API developed with Flask for managing user registrations.
+The API can be prepared and run in two ways: using Docker or directly with Flask.

 # Preparing and Running the Flask API for the Register

 There are two ways to prepare and run the API: using Docker or directly with Flask.